Video recruitment SaaS providers often advertise that including recorded video interviews in your recruitment process will save you a ton of money.

 There are several ways to save money using recorded video interviews, some easier to measure than others.
-Generally, video interviews provide you with the following benefits:
+In most cases, video interviews provide the following benefits:

-- Avoiding the cost of a bad hire
+Reduce the risk (and cost) of a bad hire

-According to our customers' estimates, using video interviews result in about 50% time savings in the recruitment process.
+According to our customers' estimates, using video interviews results in reducing the time-to-hire by about 50%.

 Let us illustrate how video recruitment saves time:

 You have published a new vacancy and received 50 applications.
 There are now two ways to go.
 The "traditional" process or the video recruitment process: